 Graduation season is coming.
 Do you know what you’re giving your favorite college senior to congratulate them on earning their degree?
-Most young adults will appreciate cash, but if you’d like to give him or her something more satisfying, consider these options:
+Most young adults will appreciate cash, but if you’d like to give him or her something more satisfying than grad gift money, consider these options:

 - Roth IRA contribution

 - Student loan payment

 - Life or disability insurance policy

 - Certificate of deposit or U.S. savings bond

 Do you wish you’d begun saving for retirement at a younger age?
 You can help a young adult get started down an easier path by helping them fund their retirement savings, as well as teaching them why it’s important to do so.

 Steven Jon Kaplan, chief executive officer at True Contrarian Investments, pointed out that young people, especially those with high levels of student debt, often cannot afford to max out a Roth IRA, which stands at $6,000 per individual in 2020 and 2021.
 That’s why he thinks the best gift for any young person who is earning any income is for a parent, grandparent, or other close relative or friend, who has the means to do so, to fully fund that person’s IRA for the year.

 “As long as there is a total of $6,000 in earned income for a single person, or $12,000 combined for a married couple — both do not necessarily have to be working — another person can fund their Roth IRA accounts for them,” Kaplan explained.
 “These accounts will grow tax free for life, and no required minimum distributions have to occur at any time.”
 Once the young person advances in their career and pays off their student loans, they will be able to fund the Roth themselves.
 (Learn more: Saving for retirement in your 20s: Doing the math)

 Although some student loans may have a grace period where no payment is required for a few months after graduation, interest may still accrue during this time.
 Making student loan payments right away will save money.